Nonsense in the Chaos is a new weekly podcast where I let the universe lead and take a 'Fool's leap' plunge into the unknown.

 Watch the video blog playlist here.

-In September 2021 a group of ordinary people set off on an extraordinary odyssey: walking 500 miles along the UK, reaching Glasgow exactly as delegates and world leaders arrive in the city for the UN Climate Change Conference.
+In September 2021, a diverse group of ordinary people embarked on an extraordinary journey—a 500-mile pilgrimage through the heart of the UK, arriving in Glasgow just as delegates and world leaders gathered for the UN Climate Change Conference (COP26).

 If you are planning a hen do, birthday celebration or restful holiday over in Sark then I'm now offering tarot card or birthchart readings.
 I'm also able to create personalised celebration or healing ceremonies.